ziadoonAlobaidi/challenge-openspace-zaidun/README.md

 ***Personal Situation:***

-This project was developed as a team effort to enhance our skills in Python and project management.
+This project was developed as a team effort to enhance our Python and project management skills.
 We collaborated using a Trello board for task management and GitHub for version control.